johnsonchmatc/madisoncollege_ruby_on_rails/Lectures/week10/week10.md

 ```

-# Refactoring our budgets nested routes to use user from session
+# Refactoring our recipes nested routes to use user from session

-In our budgets controller we were setting the user by pulling it from the params,
+In our recipes controller we were setting the user by pulling it from the params,
 we can change this behavior and save a database hit by modifying the set_user
 method to be